 Hunts Point Playground

 Hunts Point Playground was originally known as Spofford Playground, named for one of the park’s bounding avenues.
 The City of New York acquired the property in 1929 and 1930 in four different parcels of land.
-Originally, the site was to be used by the Board of Education as a playground for Public School 48, but in 1935, Parks developed the land for use as both a public school and a neighborhood playground.
-The Board of Education and Parks have joint control over the land.
+Originally, the site was to be used by the Board of Education as a playground for Public School 48, but in 1935 NYC Parks developed the land for use as both a public school and a neighborhood playground.
+The Department of Education and NYC Parks have joint control over the land.

 Directions to Hunts Point Playground